SatoshiAndKin/argobytes-contracts/README.md

 Owners can opt into more advanced authentication that lets them approve other addresses to call specific functions on specific contracts.
 Done properly, this allows for some very powerful features.

-A common pattern will be sending one setup transaction that calls `approve` on an ERC-20 token for the proxy.
-Then sending a second transaction that calls the Proxy's `execute` function with another contract's address and calldata.
-The other contract will then transfer that ERC-20 token to make money somehow, and then return the proceeds to the owner.
+A common pattern will be combining a trade and a deposit into a DeFi protocol.

 If the owner of the proxy is a smart contract like [Compound's Timelock](https://github.com/compound-finance/compound-protocol/blob/master/contracts/Timelock.sol), then very powerful security should be possible.

 ## ArgobytesFlashBorrower

-An extension to ArgobytesProxy that is compatible with ERC3156 Flash Loans.
-With this contract you (or someone you authorize) can perform actions with someone else's capital.
+An extension to ArgobytesProxy that can also manage flash loans from Aave or your own funds.
+With this contract you (or someone you authorize) can perform actions with borrowed capital.

+Aave currently charges a 0.09% fee for flash loans.

+A common pattern will be sending one setup transaction that calls `approve` on an ERC-20 token for the ArgobytesFlashBorrower.
+Then send a second transaction that calls ArgobytesFlashBorrower's `flashloanToOwner` to do an arbitrage trade.

 ## ArgobytesAuthority